Processing Your Payment

 For a city as large and diverse as Worcester, filling the city’s vacant position is a critical endeavor, said Jessica Pepple, chief diversity and culture officer at RFK Community Alliance in Lancaster.

 “We need to recognize that with diversity comes diverse perspectives.
 And with diverse perspectives, people may not have the bandwidth to understand those perspectives, those different lived experiences, and the different forms of oppressions.
 That’s a lot.
-It’s continuous, and it’s going,” Pepple said.
+It’s continuous, and it’s ongoing,” Pepple said.

 Of the three former Worcester CDO’s, Malika Carter and Stephanie Williams declined to comment for this story.
 Suja Chacko could not be reached.